Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Experiments

 \textbf{Results.} We investigated two scenarios, beginning with a simple navigation task, followed by the addition of two obstacles in the environment to make the task harder.
-For the simpler task, we omit the terms corresponding to the obstacles from the reward and set $k_1 = -1$.
-In Figure~\ref{fig:learning curves}, we compared the learning curves of the proposed method against the baseline algorithm for solving the given original MDP directly.
-We allowed one million time steps for each motion planning and imitation stage while allowing two million time steps for the baselines.
+For the simpler task, we omit the terms corresponding to the obstacles from the reward.
+In Figure~\ref{fig:learning curves}, we compared the learning curves of the proposed method (\emph{Ours}) against the baseline algorithms (\emph{Monolithic} and \emph{PRM}).
+We allowed one million time steps for our motion planning stage and one motion imitation stages for both \emph{Ours} and \emph{PRM}.
+The \emph{Monolithic} baseline is allowed two million time steps that is equal to the combined steps of \emph{Ours}.
+For harder environments, we allow five million steps for all the algorithms by allowing four million steps for the motion imitation stages.
 Please note that one step in the motion planning stage is $5$ to $10$ times computationally cheaper for evaluation than the others.
-Since all 3 MDPs have slightly different reward functions, we normalized them by dividing by the respective theoretical maximum rewards for fair comparison.
+We compare normalized rewards for a fair comparison.

-Our method was able to obtain reasonable solutions for both tasks, while the baseline failed to solve either.
+Both our method and \emph{PRM} were able to obtain effective solutions for both tasks, although the rewards of \emph{Ours} are slightly higher than those of \emph{PRM}.
+We believe that this difference arises from the difference in the smoothness of the reference trajectories, which can be observed in Figure~\ref{fig:ref_traj}.
+However, both \emph{Ours} and \emph{PRM} were able to obtain successful control policies that reach the goal without collisions.
+The \emph{Monolithic} baseline failed to solve either.
 We attribute this to the lack of meaningful reward signal received by the agent for moving toward the goal, owing to the sparsity of the reward.
-The agent tried to explore nearby regions with random actuation signals, which cannot generate any meaningful thrusts and sinks to the bottom due to gravity.
-On the other hand, the simplified dynamics of the motion planning stage allowed the agent to explore a much larger region of the state space and finally discover a reasonable path to the goal.
-Although the learned path should be sub-optimal under the given dynamics (e.g., it does not consider acceleration or deceleration), the agent can convert it to a dynamically feasible trajectory by imitating it.
-Please note that the only prior knowledge we injected is that the trajectory must be smooth, which has been exploited during the motion planning stage.
+The \emph{Monolithic} agent only tried to explore nearby regions with random actuation signals and sinks to the bottom due to gravity.
+The simplified dynamics of the motion planning allowed the agent to explore a much larger region of the state space for both \emph{Ours} and \emph{PRM}.
+We note that the reference motion produced by \emph{PRM} is similar to what \emph{Ours} generated.
+Although both learned paths are kinematic, we were able to learn a physics-based control policy by imitating the reference trajectory.

-The results can be interpreted from multiple points of view.
-First, we observed that the motion imitation stage could convert the given reasonable kinematic trajectory to a physically valid motion, as observed in the prior work.
-Additionally, our motion planning stage converts a sparse reward signal to a dense reward formulation by providing a reasonable reference path, as can be observed from Figure~{\ref{fig:heatmap}}.